psf/elections/README.rst

 Adding Missed Voters
 --------------------

-Helios allows us to add new voters after an election has begun although we cannot alter the other details of the election or questions.
+Helios allows us to add new voters after an election has begun although the other details of the election or questions cannot be altered.
 The process for adding new voters is the same as is detailed above in "Setting up Voters".
 The EA will receive a new file full of the details of the voters who were missed.
 Using that, the EA can generate a new CSV to upload to Helios using the same